paulinedrouhin/noteApp/README.md

 **Test** <br />
 ----------
 This project uses Mocha for code testing.
 To run the tests, you'll need to have the proper environment set up : <br />
-- MySQL database "alsid" is installed and running <br />
+- MySQL is installed and running, with "alsid" database initialized<br />
 - Run the following command :
 ```
 npm run build